KwatME/Rela.jl/system/Molecule/Medication/Warfarin.md

 # "

-Bridge with heparin because the later factors stay active longer than the earlier factors, which warfarin inhibits
+Often bridged with heparin because the later factors stay active longer than the earlier factors, which warfarin inhibits.

 # v